AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 (castro.init_shrink) of 0.1, and the maximum factor by which the timestep can increase (castro.change_max) of 1.05.

-.. raw:: latex

-   \centering

 .. figure:: sod_3d.png
-   :alt: [fig:sod] Castro solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
-A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
-The analytic solution appears as the red line.
+   :alt: sod problem
    :width: 4.75in

-   [fig:sod] Castro solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   Castro solution for Sod’s problem run in 3-d, with the newest ppm limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.

-.. raw:: latex

-   \centering

 .. figure:: sod_3d_ppm0.png
-   :alt: [fig:sod_ppm0] Castro solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
-A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
-The analytic solution appears as the red line.
+   :alt: sod problem
    :width: 4.75in

-   [fig:sod_ppm0] Castro solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   Castro solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.